anberns/anberns.github.io/_posts/2019-01-18-vinyl_records_ruby_open-uri_and_nokogiri.markdown

 The information is good to have but it would be really nice to hear the songs.
 Making this happen is not as difficult as it may seem (because of Google and Stack Overflow).
 It turns out that Open-uri can also download files and Ruby can fork and spawn new processes through it's fork{ } and fork { exec ... } commands found in it's Process module.
 There's also a Ruby module named FileUtils that helps save the file.
 Here's how they all fit together:

-Open-uri downloads the sample audio file from the Hard Wax server via the sample url and FileUtils saves it with a file name we can use to play it.
+-Open-uri downloads the sample audio file from the Hard Wax server via the sample url and FileUtils saves it with a file name we can use to play it.
 Solution from [https://www.reddit.com/r/ruby/comments/6x4ev4/how_to_download_an_mp3_file/](http://)
 ```
 tempfile = URI.parse(track.url).open